People go to college for all kinds of reasons.

 But, let’s be honest, a big reason for going to college is to improve your chances of finding a job – a job that you’re proud of and one that will afford you some level of personal and financial stability.

 Concepts like camaraderie, achieving goals, searching for positive change and taking initiative are the cornerstones of police work in America.
-If they resonate with you, maybe you should consider turning your criminal justice degree into a law enforcement job.
+If they resonate with you, maybe you should consider a law enforcement career.

 Here is what you need to know to get started.